Search This Blog

 Anyway, the debate rages and the only people benefiting are the lawyers.

 I have blogged this countless times, but it still rears its unnecessary head.
-Oh well, it give Richard Wagner and his gang something to chew on.
+Oh well, it will give Richard Wagner and his gang something to chew on.
 Going to post an old blog about this because it still applies.
 (See above)

 Tuesday, March 17, 2026